straxy/straxy.github.io/_posts/2022-10-08-linux-driver-qemu-part-3-userspace-application.md

 Yocto can be used to create and SDK which includes all required development libraries and build tools.

-In order to build the SDK, process similar to building image (presented in [part 4 of QEMU Board emulation](https://straxy.github.io/2022/04/23/qemu-board-emulation-part-4-vexpress-yocto/#qemu)) with additinal parameter of `-c populate_sdk`.
+In order to build the SDK, process similar to building image (presented in [part 4 of QEMU Board emulation](https://straxy.github.io/2022/04/23/qemu-board-emulation-part-4-vexpress-yocto/#building-and-running-images)) with additional parameter of `-c populate_sdk`.

 ```bash
 $ source setup-environment build_framebuffer